 - For this, go to the File Tab ➜ Save As ➜ “Excel Add-Ins (.xalm).

-- After that, double-click on the add-in you and install it.
+- After that, double-click on the add-in and install it.

 Different Ways to Create a Custom VBA Function [Advanced Level]

-So in this section of this guide, you gonna learn how to create a UDF with the different type of arguments.
+So in this section of this guide, you gonna learn how to create a UDF with the different types of arguments.

 …let’s move ahead.

 1. Without Any Arguments